raspberrypisig/usb-msd-raspberrypi-multios/README.md

 should see /dev/sda1
 ```

-If you run
+If you run the first-time boot script,

 ```sh
 bash /firstboot.sh
 ```

-It will subsequently boot into OS selection menu.
+Then subsequent boots into the operating system will automatically open the OS selection menu.

 # How it works